microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Subpages/Journeys.md

 # {{ page.title }}

 Journeys can be triggered based on real-world interactions.
-Trigger-based customer journeys enable marketers to react to customers’ actions in real time.
+Trigger-based customer journeys enable Marketers to react to customers’ actions in real-time.
 Whereas Segment-based journeys are used to create outbound journeys like sending out announcements or a nurture campaign.

 The real-time nature of the journey ensures that Marketers can respond to customers immediately and convert their expression of interest into a sale.

  {% include series.md
-    includetags="d365 marketing academy|academy content|journeys" includemethod="all"
+    includetags="customer insights|academy content|journeys" includemethod="all"
     sortfield="sorttitle" sortorder="asc" showdate="true" showtags="true"
     visualstyle="normal" target="_blank" showlink="false"
 %}